JetBrains/mps-coderules/docs/content/example-typechecking.md

 Resolution of `promote()` constraint, which represents subtyping among classifier types, is implemented around a simple idea of representing all subclass paths the root (Object) to a classifier as a set of lists.
 This representation deliberately ignores the class parameters.
 As a first step, the shortest path from supertype’s classifier to subtype’s one is selected.
 This path is then reversed and represented as a dataform list.
 This makes it possible to pattern-match on this list, since it is nothing more than a cons list represented as a dataform.

 Subtyping is a reflexive and transitive relation, so `promote()` is replaced with another constraint `dpromote()`, which triggers one of the two productions responsible for either aspect of the relation.
-Transitivity is solved by advancing up the supertype path keeping track of all type variables and ensuring all bounds on type parameter are satisfied.
+Transitivity is solved by advancing up the supertype path keeping track of all type variables and ensuring all bounds on type parameters are satisfied.
 Reflexivity delegates to `containedIn()` to ensure parameters are within bounds, which in its turn delegates to `convertsTo()`.

 Take a simple example of `Long` classifier type — the boxed `long`.
 Its superclasses are written as follows.